-Anthony Robinson is Associate Professor of Geography and Director of Online Geospatial Education Programs at Penn State.
-Anthony leads Penn State's online Postbaccalaureate GIS Certificate and Master of Geographic Information Systems programs in the John A. Dutton e-Education Institute.
-He is also an Assistant Director for the GeoVISTA Center in the Department of Geography.
+Anthony C. Robinson is Associate Professor of Geography and Director of Online Geospatial Education Programs at Penn State.
+Online geospatial education programs under Robinson's leadership include Penn State's GIS Certificate, Master of GIS, and Master of Spatial Data Science programs operated in collaboration with the John A. Dutton e-Education Institute.
+He is also the Faculty Director for the GeoGraphics Lab in the Department of Geography.

-Anthony teaches one of Penn State’s Massive Open Online Courses (MOOCs)—Maps and the Geospatial Revolution—which has drawn over 125,000 students from 200 countries since 2013.
+Robinson teaches one of Penn State’s Massive Open Online Courses (MOOCs)—Maps and the Geospatial Revolution—which has drawn over 150,000 students from 200 countries since 2013.